greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/monthly-release-sales-email_1_1.md

 ---

-title: "GitLab Monthly Release Email to Sales"
+title: GitLab Monthly Release Email to Sales
-description: "Following each GitLab release every month, Field Communications sends out an email template that members of the Field organization can repurpose to send to their customers and prospects"
+description: Following each GitLab release every month, Field Communications sends out an email template that members of the Field organization can repurpose to send to their customers and prospects
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/monthly-release-sales-email_1_1/
+linkTitle: GitLab Monthly Release Email to Sales
+type: docs
 ---

 ## Overview